lm10-piyush/cpp-algorithms/README.md

 # cpp-algorithms
-It contains implemented data structure and algorithms.
-**Hello every one.**
+**Hello every one**
-This repository contains all possible competitte programming data structures and algorithms.
+This repository contains competitive programming data structures and algorithms.
+All the data is present in heirrachial manner.
+Please contribute to the repo to make it more dense.

+Language : C++